CasparKielwein/Aaargh/Classes.md

 Whenever a marked enemy that is adjacent to you shifts or makes an attack that does not include you, you can make a melee basic attack against that enemy as an opportunity reaction.
 #### Lvl 2: Vigilance
-Your watchfull Strike becomes an opportunity interrupt.
+Your watchfully Strike becomes an opportunity interrupt.
-#### Lvl 2: Manouvering Watch
+#### Lvl 2: Maneuvering Watch
-When you hit an enemy with your watchfull Strike you may push that enemy 1 square.
+When you hit an enemy with your watchfully Strike you may push that enemy 1 square.
 #### Lvl 3: Eternal Watch
 When you mark an enemy you can spend one focus point to have the mark last until the end of the encounter.